A Time for Foie from The Perennial Plate on Vimeo

 His parents insisted that it should be for special occasions only, and it traditionally has been a food reserved for Christmas and New Year's.
 Yet as global consumption has spiked, especially in emerging markets like China, consumers have come to expect year-round availability.
 Production has increased to match supply with demand.

 Pateria de Sousa’s production methods could never offer industrial-scale, global foie gras production.
 But they could replace it.
 By championing seasonality, respect, and production based on the limitations and opportunities present in each bioregion, Sousa reminds us that true enjoyment of our food cannot, or should not, be separated from our understanding of how it was produced:

 “When I tried foie from the market — industrial foie — it was delicious.
 When I learned how they make it, it stopped tasting so delicious to me.”

-Thanks to The Perennial Plate for another great video.
-Be sure to check out our interview with Daniel Klein for more about this inspiring online food show.
+Be sure to check out our interview with Daniel Klein of The Perennial Plate to learn more about this inspiring online food show.

 - 6 reasons to buy heritage pork from small farms

 - The dark side of 5 fake foods